ashxxxx2/moonpredictor/README.md

 · Step 1: open "install-requirements.bat" to install all files and the latest version!

-· Step 2/Last Step:just open Moon Predictor!
+· Step 2/Last Step: just open Moon Predictor!